US: Swift, severe response if Russia sends troops to Ukraine

 “That unity gives us strength, a strength I might add that Russia does not and cannot match,” he said.
 “It’s why we build voluntary alliances and partnerships in the first place.
 It’s also why Russia recklessly seeks to divide us.”

-Russia denies it is planning an invasion and, in turn, accused the West on Thursday of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transport planes in recent days.
+Russia denies it is planning an invasion and, in turn, accused the West of plotting “provocations” in Ukraine, citing the delivery of weapons to the country by British military transports in recent days.

 Russia wants binding security guarantees, including a permanent prohibition on Ukrainian membership in NATO, to which Kyiv aspires, and the removal of most of the U.S. and allied military presence in eastern Europe.